-Opening your own business is an exhilarating undertaking made even more exciting if you’re successful.
+Opening your own small business is an exhilarating undertaking made even more exciting if you’re successful.
 No matter how skilled a business person you are, venturing into stagnating or dwindling industries makes it more likely that your business will be one of the 50 percent that fails within the first five years.

 Help ensure your success by steering clear of these likely-to-fail businesses.

 Opening a restaurant is no small order, as the 23 percent failure rate within the first year illustrates.
 Independent eateries find it hard to compete with restaurant chains able to buy bulk product at big discounts.

 As Wi-Fi and mobile phones become more and more ubiquitous, it’s no longer necessary to find an internet café in order to log in.
 Most coffee shops and restaurants offer free Wi-Fi, and you can easily find hot spots in big cities.

 8. Travel Agency

 The internet has transformed how people make travel arrangements.
 You can perform all tasks necessary for planning travel online, and there are many sites that offer options for deeply discounted travel packages.
 Even airlines now give consumers discounts for booking online.

 True, the worldwide web is vast, but there are certain things that the internet doesn’t need more of and that’s social sites and search engines.
 Trying to get noticed among big players like Google and Facebook is most likely a lesson in futility.